naccdata/data-platform-demos/README.md

 ## Reporting issues

-If you run into a problem with the demo, please see the [Issues page](https://github.com/naccdata/form-upload-demo/issues) of this repository and either chime in on an issue or[ create a new one](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
+If you run into a problem with the demo, please see the [Issues page](https://github.com/naccdata/form-upload-demo/issues) of this repository and either chime in on an issue or[create a new one](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).

 ## Setting up demo environment